Configure Single Sign-On for Office 365

 - Click Save.

-Ensure your administrator credentials for the Office 365 aren't in the domain you're federating to avoid being locked out.
+Ensure that your admin credentials for Office 365 aren't in the domain that you're federating to avoid being locked out.

 If you enabled the MS Graph federation feature, the PowerShell commands are different.